Hiatus Hernia & Anti-Reflux Surgery

 Summary

-Gastric reflux surgery, also known as anti-reflux surgery or fundoplication, is an effective treatment for chronic gastroesophageal reflux disease (GERD).
-GERD occurs when stomach acid repeatedly flows back into the esophagus, causing irritation, discomfort, and long-term complications.
-This procedure is designed to strengthen the lower esophageal sphincter (LES) and prevent acid reflux by wrapping the top part of the stomach around the lower esophagus.
+Gastric reflux surgery, also known as anti-reflux surgery or fundoplication, is an effective treatment for chronic gastro-oesophageal reflux disease (GORD).
+GORD occurs when stomach acid repeatedly flows back into the oesophagus, causing irritation, discomfort, and long-term complications.
+This procedure is designed to strengthen the lower oesophageal sphincter (LES) and prevent acid reflux by wrapping the top part of the stomach around the lower oesophagus.

 Why Choose Us?